rapidsai/cuxfilter/README.md

 ## Installation

-> You need to have RAPIDS (cudf) installed for cuXfilter to work
+> You need to have RAPIDS (cudf) installed for cuxfilter to work

 ### 1. If installing within the rapidai DOCKER container, follow the following instructions